kgisl/pythonFDP/manual/lab11-kgashok.py.md

 ## Post-Lab Questions

 1. Modify the version (make suitable changes to `wordcount.py file`) available in http://cyberdojo1.kgfsl.com/enter/show/3080E868E6 so that
-	- The total lines in all the files to be calculated and displayed
+	- The total sentences in all the files to be calculated and displayed
 	- If the filename with the specified command line argument is not available, print **"File not available**." by using the appropriate named exception.
     - If there are other errors, catch them as well and print **"Unknown error!"**